crystal-butler/FreeRes-nlp/README.md

 2. word_pair_distance.py: calculate the cosine similarity scores for one or more files of word pairs generted by create_all_pairs.py
 3. cluster_synonymy_scores.py: cluster label sets based on relatedness scores from word_pair_distance.py, and test for cluster coherence
 4. sum_label_weights.py: find the cumulative relatedness scores for all labels in one or more lists output by word_pair_distance.py

+## Getting the word embeddings
+The FreeRes-NLP word embeddings are stored in compressed format in the word_embeddings directory using [Git Large File Storage](https://git-lfs.github.com/).
+If you want to clone the repository and include the word embeddings, you will need to install git lfs--see info here on [versioning large files](https://docs.github.com/en/free-pro-team@latest/github/managing-large-files/versioning-large-files).
+Alternately, you can [download the file from GitHub directly](https://github.com/crystal-butler/FreeRes-nlp/raw/master/word_embeddings/FreeRes-NLP_word_embeddings.zip).